hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 **K3S**

 K3S is Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary of less than 100 MB.
 Its Great for Edge and IOT use cases.
-More information on K3S can be found at <https://rancher.com/docs/k3s/latest/en/> .
-Follow the steps as mentioned in [quick start guide](https://rancher.com/docs/k3s/latest/en/quick-start/) [](https://rancher.com/docs/k3s/latest/en/quick-start/) for installation of K3S cluster.
+More information on K3S can be found at [Rancher](<https://rancher.com/docs/k3s/latest/en/>) site[](https://rancher.com/docs/k3s/latest/en/) .
+Follow the steps as mentioned in [QuickStart Guide](https://rancher.com/docs/k3s/latest/en/quick-start/) [](https://rancher.com/docs/k3s/latest/en/quick-start/) for installation of K3S cluster.

 **Spring Boot**